 A: Utility bills are due on the date shown on the customer's monthly GRU bill.

-- A late fee will be assessed on any unpaid balance not paid in full by 7 p.m. on the 21st day after being rendered.
+- A late fee will be assessed on any unpaid balance if payment is not received in full by the due date (view payment options and deadlines).

 Q: Where can I pay my bill?

 A: Customers have several options for paying their bills, including online, in person, by phone and by mail.
 In-person payments can be made at the GRU Administration Building in downtown Gainesville or at one of more than 25 Neighborhood Stop 'N Pay locations throughout Alachua County.
 Visit our Payment Options page for more information.